Star of the Sea College, Brighton VIC

 Quick Facts

-• 20 sports across four terms as part of GSV
+• Sport: 20 sports across four terms (GSV), Irish Dancing, Sailing, Gymnastics, Aerobics

 More from the school